How to visit the Uluwatu beaches

 What to expect at Nyang Nyang beach

-The path down to beach is a steep rocky road, so bring some comfortable shoes or slippers with you.
+The path down to beach is a steep unpaved road, so bring some comfortable shoes or slippers with you.
 After rainfall the trail can even be a bit slippery, so be aware of loose gravel.

-It takes around 20 minutes walking down to the beach and the path is well sign posted.
+It takes around 20 minutes to walk down to the beach and the path is well sign posted.
 The views during the walk down are just beautiful, an extra good reason to take a break and admire the stunning panorama of the Indian Ocean.
 When you’ve reached the end of the steep road, the gravel turns into dreamy white soft sand and you will most likely see an empty beach which you’ll have all for yourself!

 When we visited Nyang Nyang beach it was completely clean, no plastic or washed up wood.
 But this can vary entirely depending on the season.
 It depends on the season that you visit Bali in which state you will find the beaches.
 Trash is known to wash up from the ocean towards the end of monsoon season.